Skip to Main Content

 I’m on Financial Aid Warning.
 Do I have to pay?

 No. A warning means that you have transitioned from meeting the minimum GPA and Completion Rate standards (“Good” academic standing) to falling below the standards after a term.
-Think of Warning as a “grace period” in which you can still receive aid for your next term of attendance, but by the end of that term you must be meeting the standards in order to be returned to “Good” standing.
+Think of Warning as a “grace period” in which you can still receive aid for your next term of attendance, but by the end of that term, you must be meeting the standards to be returned to “Good” standing.

 I’m on Financial Aid Suspension.
 Do I have to pay?

 Yes.
 The suspension means that you have fallen below the minimum GPA and Completion Rate standards for the second (2nd) consecutive term.
-Federal and State guidelines dictate that students must be making Satisfactory Academic Progress in order to qualify for any form of financial aid (including loan funds).
+Federal and State guidelines dictate that students must be making Satisfactory Academic Progress to qualify for any form of financial aid (including loan funds).
 You may view our Satisfactory Academic Progress Policy through the link at the bottom of this page.

 Students receiving the HOPE Scholarship will have their GPA checked at the 30th, 60th, and 90th semester hours as well as the end of each spring term.
 If a student is less than full-time for the first 30 semester hours, he/she will be checked at the end of the third term.